Table of Contents

 Shaved ice traditionally comes with brown sugar syrup and a choice of “QQ” (chewy) toppings like tapioca pearls and other gelatinous products.
 Modern varieties often include fresh fruit, ice cream, sweetened condensed milk and more.

 Located at the southernmost stop on the Taipei MRT orange line, Nanshijiao in New Taipei City is the home of Taipei’s Little Burma and a community of 40,000 Chinese-Burmese residents.
 A couple dozen authentic Burmese restaurants on Huaxin Street (華新街) serve dishes like Burmese flat breads, Burmese curries and cold noodles with tamarind vinegar as well as milk tea.

-About the Taipei Local Expert
+Meet the Taipei Local Expert

 Nick Kembel is the creator of Spiritual Travels, a website focused on traveling in Taiwan, traveling in other parts of Asia and traveling with kids.
 He is the author of Taiwan in the Eyes of a Foreigner and has contributed to CNN Travel and National Geographic Traveller Food, among other publications.
-He recently moved to his hometown Edmonton, Canada after living in Taiwan for over 10 years.

 Research Taipei Hotels

 Saveur Magazine’s BEST TRAVEL BLOG award winners Daryl and Mindi Hirsch share their culinary travel experiences and recipes on the 2foodtrippers website and YouTube.
 The married Food and Travel content creators live in Lisbon, Portugal.

 You’ll get periodic email updates as well as our FREE guide to eating like a local when you travel.
 We won’t send you spam and you can unsubscribe at any time.